tiepdotme/jpmacmanus.me/about.md

 # About Me

-I'm a third year student at the University of Bristol, studying Mathematics and Computer Science.
-I plan to graduate after 3 years and move straight into a Masters studying the Mathematical Sciences, before continuing on to hopefully complete a PhD in Mathematics and break into academia.

-My key academic interests are algebra, combinatorics, as well as algorithm theory.
-I am also a keen programmer in Haskell, Java and occasionally also C.
+I am a recent graduate from the [University of Bristol](bris.ac.uk), and an incoming graduate student at the [University of Oxford](ox.ac.uk).
+My key academic interests lie within abstract algebra (particularly group theory), combinatorics, and theoretical computer science.

+I plan to begin a PhD in 2021, and I am currently searching for a supervisor.

+# Pre-Prints

+**Quantum speedups of some general-purpose numerical optimisation algorithms**
+*Submitted to Quantum Science and Technology (under revision)*, [arXiv:2004.06521](https://arxiv.org/abs/2004.06521)
+Alexandru, Cezar-Mihail; Bridgett-Tomkinson, Ella; Linden, Noah; MacManus, Joseph; Montanaro, Ashley; Morris, Hannah.

 # Education

 **University of Oxford** *(incoming)*
-*Mathematics and Foundations of Computer Science (MSc) - 2020 to 2021*
+*MSc in Mathematics and Foundations of Computer Science (MFoCS) - 2020 to 2021*
 \- An emphasis on group theory, and theory of computation.

 **University of Bristol**
-*Mathematics and Computer Science (BSc) - 2017 to 2020 (Ongoing)*
+*BSc in Mathematics and Computer Science, first class honours - 2017 to 2020*
-\- Topics studied include various programming paradigms, commutative and linear algebra, and combinatorics.
-This year I am working on a project concerning decidability within combinatorial group theory.
+\- Bachelor's thesis: *Decision problems within combinatorial group theory*, supervised by Dr Philipp Schlicht.

 **Ysgol Aberconwy 6th Form**
 *3 A-Levels, at A\*A\*A\* - 2015 to 2017*